phdigitaljustice/phdigitaljustice.github.io/_posts/2021-03-09-current-issues-of-grabfood-couriers.md

 layout: post
 title: Current Issues of GrabFood Couriers
 subtitle: Article 1 of a series of articles on Digitalization in the Philippines
-tags: [TNVS, GrabFood, digitalized labor]
+tags: [TNVS, GrabFood, digitalized labor, gig economy, platformbased work]
 img: TNVS_artix.png
 ---